bettercyber/aws/aws_cli_mfa.md

 ```

 ### CLI Long-term Credentials
 IAM users need to request a session token before they can access AWS resources via AWS CLI.
-A session token is valid for 12 hours.
+A session token is valid for 12 hours by default.

 #### Request Session Token
 Follow the steps outlined below to request a session token: